 What’s the time period in my state?
 Does my state apply a discovery rule?
 The most common legal claim against an appraiser is for negligence.
 The chart below answers these questions state-by-state.
 If you are defending or considering an actual claim, however, you should always seek out knowledgeable legal advice in your own state (you should not rely on the chart).
-If you have questions or comments about this topic or think a correction should be made, please feel free to email me at email@example.com.
+If you have questions about this topic or think a correction should be made, please feel free to email me at email@example.com.

 Important: The information in this chart is the subject of ongoing legal research and may also be impacted by new statutes and cases.
 The information in this chart should not be relied upon in making any legal decisions, including, but not limited to, deciding whether or when to file any legal action.
 A reader should consult with knowledgeable local legal counsel with regard to any legal decisions.
 The information is also not to be construed as an admission of fact or law and is offered without prejudice to any legal position or defense of any party.